The Center for Development, Design, and Delivery offers regularly scheduled training on a wide range of topics.

-- Some events have registration through Zoom or Eventbrite, registration deadlines, and limited capacity will be noted in the training description.
+- Some events have registration through Zoom or Google Form, registration deadlines, and limited capacity will be noted in the training description.
 Please use your TWU email when registering.

-- For events with limited capacity, TLT may manually approve or remove any registrants to coincide with session limits.
+- For events with limited capacity, we may manually approve or remove any registrants to coincide with session limits.

 Continuous Online Training

 If you plan to use a graduate assistant, let them know about this self-enrolled, online course to get started using Canvas.

 Canvas for Graduate Assistants introduces several Canvas features to assistant teaching.
 Demonstrations and overviews present creating announcements; reviewing quiz, discussion, and assignment settings; and understanding the Gradebook and SpeedGrader; taking Attendance; and previewing with student view.
 Graduate Assistants will be ready to support their instructor after learning these important Canvas features.

 Any GA can self-enroll using these access steps:

 - Enroll in Canvas for Graduate Assistants [TWU Username and password required for sign-in]

 - Select the blue button to the right that says "Enroll in Course."